Man-ral/Naveen-mobiles/README.md

-# this is a project of the local mobile
+# this is a project of the local mobile shop